Black Sea Germans: Argentina

-Russian Revolution and the genocide of Germans from Russia
+Russian Revolution and deportations

 After the Bolshevik Revolution and the formation of the Soviet Union, Black Sea Germans, prior to World War II, were subjected to the forced starvation of man-made famines, the closure of German-language churches, schools, and community organisations, and were required to change their language of instruction from German to Russian.
 The 45,000 Germans in Crimea (along with other Black Sea Germans) were forced into exile in Siberia and Kazakhstan, many into forced labour camps.
 Many did not survive the labor camps.

 Many were deported as a result of the collectivization of all Soviet agricultural land in 1930/1931 by Stalin's first five-year plan.
 The German farmers were labelled kulaks (rich peasants) by the Communist regime, and those who did not voluntarily agree to give up their land to the Soviet farming collectives were expelled to Siberia and Central Asia.
 The mass deportation of the Germans was based on social and ethnic criteria, the German Russian settlements probably suffered more than any other communities.
-About 1.2 percent of the Soviet population was classified as kulak and deported to the GULag, based on a total Soviet population of 147 million, according to the 1926 census.
+About 1.2 percent of the Soviet population was classified as kulak and deported to the Gulag, based on a total Soviet population of 147 million, according to the 1926 census.
 The number of ethnic Germans sent to the camps as kulaks was about 50,000 out of a German population in the Soviet Union at the time of the same census of 1.239 million, that is, about 4 percent of the German population.
 The Germans were not the only ethnic group deported in large numbers during the collectivization drive, as many ethnic Poles also suffered the same fate.
 Germans, however, comprised the single largest foreign-origin minority sent into internal exile in the Soviet Union.
 There appeared to have been a deep prejudice against German communities because many Soviet officials considered all German farmers kulaks.